 The Impact of Bad Bots in Travel

-Once the website has cleared the basket of the held reservation a new bot will pick up that availability and repeat the process until the inventory is successfully sold.
+Once the website has cleared the basket of the held reservation, a new bot will pick up that availability and repeat the process until the inventory is successfully sold.

-As loyalty points in travel are often only checked a handful of times a year there is a huge window of opportunity for the threat actor before the genuine customer realises points have been stolen.
+As loyalty points in travel are often only checked a handful of times a year there is a huge window of opportunity for the threat actor to attack, before the genuine customer realises points have been stolen.

 This has a double-edged impact on the targeted travel company who must refund the points to the legitimate customer and pay for the goods or service that the threat actor has received using the stolen loyalty points.
+A robust travel cybersecurity bot strategy is key to preventing damage to brand reputation, customer loyalty and finance.

 Better Security for Travel